Caladium Pink Splash

-From vibrant caladiums to radiant anthuriums — explore pink tropical plants that bring lush, exotic energy to your space.
+From caladiums to anthuriums — discover pink tropical plants that thrive indoors and in warm gardens.

 Heart-shaped pink-veined leaves that glow under candlelight for a ghostly look.